ohmyzsh/ohmyzsh/plugins/globalias/README.md

 If you only want to insert a space without expanding the command line, press `CTRL`+`SPACE`.

-if you would like to filter out any values from expanding set GLOBALIAS_FILTER_VALUES to an array of said values
+if you would like to filter out any values from expanding set `GLOBALIAS_FILTER_VALUES` to an array of said values.
+See [Filtered values](#filtered-values).

 ## Examples